munim110/ar_downscaling/README.md

 All required Python libraries are automatically installed inside the notebooks.

 ## Pre-trained Models
-The final trained model weights for the **Stage 1** and **Stage 2** networks are too large to host on GitHub but are available upon request.
+The final trained model weights are too large to host on GitHub but are available upon request.

 📩 Contact: **tanveer.munim@outlook.com** for a download link.

-Alternatively, you can retrain the models from scratch using:
+Alternatively, you can retrain the model from scratch using:
-- `ablation/Ablation_Study.ipynb`
-- `decoupled/Forecast and Diagnose.ipynb`
+- `dart/HiPEEF_Training.ipynb`

 This will fully reproduce the paper’s results.

+Note: DART was originally named HiPEEF (Hierarchical Prediction of Extreme Events with Forecasts).

 ## 📜 Citation
 If you find this work useful, please consider citing our paper.
 A BibTeX entry will be provided here once the paper is available on arXiv.